 Bava again stepped in for Freda after he left the set of Caltiki the Immortal Monster, a movie that he received no credit for.
 After working on the lighting and effects for Hercules Unchained and The Giant of Marathon, Bava would finally step into the limelight.

 His 1960 gothic horror tour de force Black Sunday introduced the world to Barbara Steele, but also loudly screamed that Bava was a force to be reckoned with.
-He followed that with a slew of horror films that embraced every color in the spectrum — and then some — with movies like Black Sabbath, Kill, Baby… Kill! (which Martin Scorsese has referred to as a masterpiece; it also would go on to influence Japanese horror), Lisa and the Devil, Shock and Baron Blood.
+He followed that with a slew of horror films that embraced every color in the spectrum — and then some — with movies like Black Sabbath, Kill, Baby… Kill! (which Martin Scorsese has referred to as a masterpiece; it would also go on to influence Japanese horror), Lisa and the Devil, Shock and Baron Blood.

 Always an innovator, Bava’s films The Girl Who Knew Too Much and Blood and Black Lace are considered the progenitors of the giallo film, while his ultraviolent A Bay of Blood so influenced the slasher film that parts of Friday the 13th Part Two are ripped off shot for shot from it.